Sound as a gauge theory and its infrared triangle: Memory in the Two-Form Formalism

 If we consider the falloffs for \(\tensor{\mathcal{H}}{_u_j_k}\) and for \(\tensor{\epsilon}{^i^j^k}\), and that the radial derivative of \(\tensor{\xi}{^i}\) must fall off faster than the \(u\)-derivative, we find

 Notice \(\tensor{\epsilon}{^i^A^B} \sim 1/r^2\).
 Integrating, we obtain

 Notice that using the expression for \(\tensor{H}{_u_A_B}\) in terms of \(\phi\) we recover

 This result matches Eq. \eqref{eq: Delta-xi-from-phi} at leading order, which was obtained in terms of \(\phi\) and using standard hydrodynamics techniques.
-The possible differences at subleading orders are due to our general ansatz in Eq. \eqref{eq: falloffs-H}, which does not assume \(\mathcal{H}\) to be expanded in a power series in \(1/r\).
+The possible differences at subleading orders are due to our general Ansatz in Eq. \eqref{eq: falloffs-H}, which does not assume \(\mathcal{H}\) to be expanded in a power series in \(1/r\).

 Equation \eqref{eq: memory-two-form-lagrangian-displacement} plays a key role.
 Notice it critically depends on the interpretation of the two-form field as a dual description of linear acoustics.
 It is not a prediction from ``ab initio'' two-form electrodynamics.
-In fact, the natural coupling of a two-form field would be to a string, not to a point particle.
-This is how the Kalb--Ramond field finds its way into string theory \cite{polchinski1998IntroductionBosonicString,basile2025LecturesQuantumGravity,maccaferri2025IntroductionStringTheory}.
+In fact, the natural coupling of a two-form field would be to a string, not to a point particle, which is how the Kalb--Ramond field finds its way into string theory \cite{polchinski1998IntroductionBosonicString,basile2025LecturesQuantumGravity,maccaferri2025IntroductionStringTheory}.
 Furthermore, a string memory effect has already been obtained in connection with the two-form theory \cite{afshar2019StringMemoryEffect}.
-Very importantly, however, Eq. \eqref{eq: memory-two-form-lagrangian-displacement} states we are considering how the fluid particles are affected by the dynamics of the two-form field, which ensures we are still analyzing an acoustic problem.
+Very importantly, however, Eq. \eqref{eq: memory-two-form-lagrangian-displacement} states we are considering how the two-form field is affecting the dynamics of the fluid particles, which ensures we are still analyzing an acoustic problem.

 Under the light of the electromagnetic analysis, Eq. \eqref{eq: memory-two-form-lagrangian-displacement} invites us to define a memory tensor through

 where \(\tensor{H}{_u_A_B}\) is the leading-order contribution to \(\tensor{\mathcal{H}}{_u_A_B}\).
 Notice other components of \(\mathcal{H}\) do not enter the memory effect at leading order, and thus \(\tensor{\Delta}{_u_\mu} = \tensor{\Delta}{_r_\mu} = 0\).
 As in the electromagnetic case, the memory tensor cannot depend on \(u\) or \(r\), and it is a differential form on the sphere.